Log in

 OPPOSE

-BOMA Indianapolis opposes legislation that meets the following criteria:
+BOMA Indiana opposes legislation that meets the following criteria:

 • Legislation that increases the property tax burden on property zoned or designated for commercial, industrial, or medical use; property from which the owner derives income; and on businesses in general